Law Program

 FASPE is an intensive, two-week study program in professional ethics and ethical leadership.
 FASPE is neither a Holocaust studies course, nor a genocide prevention program.
 Rather, the curriculum is designed to challenge Fellows to critically examine constructs, current developments and issues that raise ethical concerns in their professions in contemporary settings in which they work.

-FASPE Law challenges its Fellows to recognize their responsibility to act as ethical leaders in their law careers.
-FASPE begins by examining the actions and choices of German lawyers and judges in enabling and executing Nazi policies.
-FASPE then draws on this historical example to help Law Fellows grasp their role and responsibility as professionals in their communities and to lead them to identify and confront the ethical issues currently facing lawyers and the legal profession.
+FASPE Law Fellows examine the motivations and conduct of German lawyers and judges in designing, enabling, and executing Nazi policies.
+FASPE then draws on these historical examples to help Law Fellows grasp their role and responsibility as individuals with influence in their communities; and to encourage them to identify and confront the ethical issues currently facing lawyers and the legal profession.

 FASPE draws on a large pool of applicants, whose diverse backgrounds and interests enrich discussions both inside and outside the seminar room.
 Law Fellows travel with Business and Design & Technology Fellows, allowing them to broaden their understanding of the role of professionals over shared meals and activities and in several interdisciplinary seminars.
 FASPE Fellowships are fully funded so that financial ability does not affect participation.